Quick Quote

 Monday 25 November 2019 Filed in: General

 Used shipping containers can be an excellent buy, in terms of value and performance.
 Shipping containers are extremely tough and have a long lifespan.
 When you consider they are designed to cope with heavy loads of at least 20 tonnes and endure numerous sea crossings stacked up to eight or more high, you can see why they make superb storage containers.
 The price of used shipping containers comes down considerably from new shipping containers, but as these containers are built to last they will remain in good, usable condition for many years.
-If you know what you are looking for and can avoid the pitfalls of containers that are suspiciously cheap, then you should expect between 10–15 years of secure, dry space from a good quality, reasonably priced container.
+If you know what you are looking for and can avoid the pitfalls of containers that are suspiciously cheap, then with proper maintenance you should expect a good 10 years or so of secure, dry space from a good quality, reasonably priced container.

 What to look for in a used container